odoo/documentation/content/developer/howtos/company.rst

     This tutorial requires good knowledge of Odoo.
     Please refer to the :ref:`basic tutorial <howto/base>` first if needed.

-As of version 13.0, a user can be logged in multiple companies at once.
-This allows the user to access information from multiple companies but also to create/edit records in a multi-company environment.
+As of version 13.0, a user can be logged in to multiple companies at once.
+This allows the user to access information from multiple companies, but also to create/edit records in a multi-company environment.

-If not handled correctly, it may be the source of a lot of inconsistent multi-company behaviors.
+If not managed correctly, it may be the source of a lot of inconsistent multi-company behaviors.
-For instance, a user logged in both companies A and B could create a sales order in company A and add products belonging to company B to it.
-It is only when the user will log out from company B that access errors will occur for the sales order.
+For instance, a user logged in to both companies A and B could create a sales order in company A and add products belonging to company B to it.
+It is only when the user logs out from company B that access errors will occur for the sales order.

 To correctly manage multi-company behaviors, Odoo's ORM provides multiple features: